CS-433/cs-433-project-2-botstudents/README.md

 ## Summary

-1 - Classical Nachine Learning Methods  \\
+1 - Classical Nachine Learning Methods
-2 - Preprocessing for GloVe Embeddings  \\
+2 - Preprocessing for GloVe Embeddings
-3 - Glove Pretrained  \\
+3 - Glove Pretrained
-4 - Neural Network Tunning \\
+4 - Neural Network Tunning
-5 - Bidirectional Encoder Representations from Transformers \\
+5 - Bidirectional Encoder Representations from Transformers

 ### 1 - Classical Machine Learning Methods

-In this part, we used various classical Natural Language Processing mMthods.
+In this part, we used various classical Natural Language Processing methods.

 ### 2 - Preprocessing for GloVe Embedding

 The project suggested to train our own GloVe embeddings directly from the tweets.
 We implemented three preprocessing tasks to see if we were able to get better word-vector representations and to quantify the use of preprocessing.
 We tested our preprocessing options using LSTM Neural Network.

 ### 3 - GloVe Pretrained